Sergio Iacobucci Sergio Iacobucci

 2. Map what you're competing with

-Notice how it doesn’t say WHO, that’s intentional and critial to this stage.
+Notice how it doesn’t say WHO, that’s intentional and critical to this stage.
 Why?
 Because with competitors you need to include "do nothing."
 40% of lost deals go to the status quo.
+Meaning you list needs to include the status quo AND the shortlist of competitors.
 Map 3-5 real alternatives and be honest about whether you can dominate a segment or just participate.

 Two main inputs: